material-components/material-components-android/docs/components/Checkbox.md

 ![Checkbox states in an array.
 Columns are enabled, disabled, hover, focused, pressed.
 Rows are selected, unselected, or indeterminite](assets/checkbox/checkbox_states.png)

-**Note:** `MaterialCheckBox` does not support the indeterminate state.
-Only selected and unselected states are supported.

 ### Styles